PhotoPay/photopay-ios/README.md

 The [`MBRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBRecognizer.html) is the basic unit of processing within the SDK.
 Its main purpose is to process the image and extract meaningful information from it.
 As you will see [later](#available-recognizers), the SDK has lots of different [`MBRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBRecognizer.html) objects that have various purposes.

 Each [`MBRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBRecognizer.html) has a [`MBRecognizerResult`](http://photopay.github.io/photopay-ios/Classes/MBRecognizerResult.html) object, which contains the data that was extracted from the image.
 The [`MBRecognizerResult`](http://photopay.github.io/photopay-ios/Classes/MBRecognizerResult.html) object is a member of corresponding [`MBRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBRecognizer.html) object its lifetime is bound to the lifetime of its parent [`MBRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBRecognizer.html) object.
-If you need your `MBRecognizerRecognizer` object to outlive its parent [`MBRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBRecognizer.html) object, you must make a copy of it by calling its method `copy`.
+If you need your `MBRecognizerResult` object to outlive its parent [`MBRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBRecognizer.html) object, you must make a copy of it by calling its method `copy`.

 While [`MBRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBRecognizer.html) object works, it changes its internal state and its result.
 The [`MBRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBRecognizer.html) object's [`MBRecognizerResult`](http://photopay.github.io/photopay-ios/Classes/MBRecognizerResult.html) always starts in `Empty` state.
 When corresponding [`MBRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBRecognizer.html) object performs the recognition of given image, its [`MBRecognizerResult`](http://photopay.github.io/photopay-ios/Classes/MBRecognizerResult.html) can either stay in `Empty` state (in case [`MBRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBRecognizer.html)failed to perform recognition), move to `Uncertain` state (in case [`MBRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBRecognizer.html) performed the recognition, but not all mandatory information was extracted) or move to `Valid` state (in case [`MBRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBRecognizer.html) performed recognition and all mandatory information was successfully extracted from the image).